jessemonroy650/top-phonegap-mistakes/what-are-plugins.md

 ## The System Calls ##

-The system calls can be any software of service on the device, such as:
+The system calls can be any software or service on the device, such as:

 - displaying a text messge in a window (like Toast)
 - accessing the hardware (like the GPS)